dunyuliu/MTMOD_tools/README.md

 * The installation of Anaconda may take 15 minutes. <br />
 * The creation of mtmod conda environment may take 20 minutes. <br />
 * In 2023, ```source MTMOD.env.2023.add.sh``` should take less than 1 hour. <br/>
-So, it is STRONGLY suggested to get everything installed before attending the summer school.
+Therefore, it is STRONGLY suggested to get everything installed before attending the summer school.

 ## 2. To install Anaconda on Linux (or Ubuntu subsystem on Windows),
 ### Download and install